CHARLOTTE WATER WORKS - VEST STATION

 States.
 Vest Station executed a closely controlled program of feeding and

 checking quantities of fluoride going into and remaining in the system.
-As
+As a

-the National Institute of Dental Research for its vanguard role in what has
+National Institute of Dental Research for its vanguard role in what has

 proven to be the "single greatest advancement in dental health history."